Renewable Energy Primer

 - The emerging technologies that will propel Renewable Energy over the next five to ten years

-- Energy Storage: Hydro, Gravity, Air, Batteries, Hydrogen, Chemical, Mechanical and emerging others
+- Energy Storage: Pumped hydro, Gravity, Air, Batteries, Capacitors, Hydrogen fuel cells, Chemical, Isomers, Isotopes, Mechanical and numerous emerging others

 - The best and worst Renewable Energy projects – what made them good, what made them bad